benlau/biginteger/README.md

 ======================

 It is a library to provide BigInteger for QML.
-It is derived from the work by [ Matt McCutchen](https://mattmccutchen.net/bigint/), and relicensed as APACHE-2.0
+It is derived from the work by [Matt McCutchen](https://mattmccutchen.net/bigint/), and changed the licesne to APACHE-2.0.

+Only C++11 support has been added to the original work.
+In case you only need to use BigInteger in Qt/C++ application, you may just include all the *.cc files from this project.

 Installation
 ============